timoast/sinto/_sources/basic_usage.rst.txt

                             Regular expression used to match chromosomes to be included in output.
 Default is "(?i)^chr" to match all chromosomes starting with "chr", case insensitive
+    --max_distance MAX_DISTANCE
+                            Maximum distance between integration sites for the fragment to be retained.
+Allows filtering of implausible fragments that likely result from
+                            incorrect mapping positions.
+Default is 5000 bp.

 Filter cell barcodes from BAM file
 ----------------------------------